JeremyHong0/OpenGL/HGraphics/README.txt

    - normalShader.frag
    - shader.vert
    - shader.frag
 d.
-Tested on Window10 machine with GTX1660ti & OpenGL4.6
+Tested on Window10 machine with GTX1660ti & OpenGL4.6 driver
 e.
 The number of hours you spent : 6H per week.
 Worked for 3 weeks.
 f.
 WASD for camera movement.
 QE for camera yaw.